About Walmer Street Bridge

 The bridge has 3 sections:

-The northern land bridge section of the Walmer Street Bridge is in poor condition and needs to be replaced.
+- The northern land bridge is a City of Boroondara asset.
+This section of the Walmer Street Bridge is in poor condition and needs to be replaced.

 Construction status update

 On Wednesday 17 August 2022, the full length of Walmer Street Bridge was closed and construction started.
-There have been some delays to construction due to:
+There have been some delays to construction of the northern land bridge due to:

 - extensive wet weather experienced in late 2022